Aliases for TULP1 Gene

 External Ids for TULP1 Gene

 This gene encodes a member of the tubby-like gene family (TULPs).
-Members of this family have been identified in plants, vertebrates, and invertebrates and encode proteins of unknown function.
+Members of this family have been identified in plants, vertebrates, and invertebrates.
 TULP proteins share a conserved C-terminal region of approximately 200 amino acid residues.
-Mutations in this gene may be associated with juvenile retinitis pigmentosa and Leber congenital amaurosis-15.
-Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2014]
+The protein encoded by this gene is thought to play a role in the physiology of photoreceptors.
+Mutations in this gene are associated with recessive juvenile retinitis pigmentosa and Leber congenital amaurosis-15. [provided by RefSeq, Nov 2016]

 GeneCards Summary for TULP1 Gene

-TULP1 (Tubby Like Protein 1) is a Protein Coding gene.
-Diseases associated with TULP1 include leber congenital amaurosis 15 and retinitis pigmentosa 14.
-GO annotations related to this gene include actin filament binding and G-protein coupled photoreceptor activity.
+TULP1 (TUB Like Protein 1) is a Protein Coding gene.
+Diseases associated with TULP1 include Leber Congenital Amaurosis 15 and Retinitis Pigmentosa 14.
+Gene Ontology (GO) annotations related to this gene include actin filament binding and G protein-coupled photoreceptor activity.
 An important paralog of this gene is TUB.

 Required for normal development of photoreceptor synapses.
 Required for normal photoreceptor function and for long-term survival of photoreceptor cells.
 Interacts with cytoskeleton proteins and may play a role in protein transport in photoreceptor cells (By similarity).
 Binds lipids, especially phosphatidylinositol 3-phosphate, phosphatidylinositol 4-phosphate, phosphatidylinositol 5-phosphate, phosphatidylinositol 3,4-bisphosphate, phosphatidylinositol 4,5-bisphosphate, phosphatidylinositol 3,4,5-bisphosphate, phosphatidylserine and phosphatidic acid (in vitro).
 Contribute to stimulation of phagocytosis of apoptotic retinal pigment epithelium (RPE) cells and macrophages.